All Episodes

 Okay.

-So right now we know our election process is secure because it's not online and no country is hacking into these school gyms and libraries and like holding guns to grandma's heads, right?
+And no country is hacking into these school gyms and libraries and like holding guns to grandma's heads, right?

-So it's it's not hackable.
+So it's not hackable.

 But millennials, and I'm a school teacher and I know millennials really well, they have been conditioned to believe that becoming more secure means updating, updating, updating.

-So that in 2020 they can say, look, it doesn't matter whether Russia actually hacked this election.
+So that in 2020, they can say, look, it doesn't matter whether Russia actually hacked this election.

-So we what we need to do is update our old antiquated system, which right now we know is secure, but they're gonna convince these millennials that because it's old, quote unquote, it's not secure, and we need to update it.
+So what we need to do is update our old antiquated system, which right now we know is secure, but they're going to convince these millennials that because it's old, quote unquote, it's not secure.

-We need to centralize it, we need to bring it online, and we need to have security updates so that we can really make sure our democratic process is quote unquote protected.
+And we need to have security updates so that we can really make sure our democratic process is quote unquote protected.

 And this is one of those things where they act like they're doing us a favor, but they are ruining something else.